 Use Other College Board Resources

 The College Board has other practice materials available besides their complete official practice tests.
 You can check out individual practice questions on their website for the Math, Reading, Writing and Language, and Essay sections.

-You can also utilize College Board-approved practice problems on Khan Academy.
+You can also use College Board-approved practice problems on Khan Academy.
 Although this is a great resource, keep in mind that there are problems with just relying on this service to prepare for the SAT.

 Use Free Unofficial SAT Practice Tests (With Caution)

 Free unofficial SAT practice tests can be good resources for students who will be doing a lot of prep and require supplementary materials.

 - Free test-prep materials, by virtue of being free, are often lower quality than paid prep materials are

 - They might not test the same content in the same way that you'll see on the real SAT

 These tests might be particularly helpful if you're already a high scorer and want to do a deep dive into what makes official materials different from unofficial ones.